bbernardoni/Archipelago/worlds/toem/docs/en_TOEM.md

 ## What is the goal?

 The default goal is to Experience TOEM and beat the base game.
-If the Basto DLC is included via an option the goal is to changed to the Basto bonfire event.
+If the Basto DLC is included via an option the goal is changed to the Basto bonfire event.